The New England Journal of Medicine September 15, 2011

 Medical Student

-How does the mechanism of action of apixaban specifically explain its predictable pharmacokinetics and lack of routine monitoring requirement compared to warfarin?
+How does the mechanism of action of apixaban differ from warfarin, and how does this pharmacologic difference explain the lack of need for routine coagulation monitoring in the ARISTOTLE trial?

 Key Response